chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ### Build configurations

-There are a few differences betwee
+There are a few differences between the v